-When running a small business, there’s a lot to keep track of, from daily operations to customer service to boosting sales.
+When running a small business, there’s a lot to keep track of, from daily operations to customer service to boost sales.
 While all of that occupies your time, it is easy to let the financial health of your business go unmonitored.

 This is a huge mistake.
-In order to run and grow your business without letting money matters deteriorate you’ll need to hire a dedicated accountant at some point.
-There are 1.4 million accountants in the U.S. according to the Bureau of Labor Statistics — many of whom have the exact training and expertise to help a business maintain good financial standing.
+In order to run and grow your business without letting money matters deteriorate, you’ll need to hire a dedicated accountant at some point.
+There are 1.4 million accountants in the U.S., according to the Bureau of Labor Statistics — many of whom have the exact training and expertise to help a business maintain good financial standing.

-A good accountant will help you manage your venture’s financial statements, keep your books clean, and ensure you have consistent positive cash flow or are on the road to achieving it.
+A good accountant will help you manage your venture’s financial statements, keep your books clean, and ensure you have the consistent positive cash flow or are on the road to achieving it.

 Before you hire an accountant for your small business, however, make sure you understand why you need one, what to look for, and what one will do for you.